RamonOller/LWLRtest/README.md

 A nonparametric test for the association between longitudinal covariates and censored survival data
 ================

 This is a document explaining and providing the code used in the paper (Oller and Gómez 2019).
 The methodology is illustrated with a dataset from the study Epidemiology of Diabetes Interventions and Complications (Sparling et al. 2006).
-The dataset (in SAS format) can be downloaded from the web of the [GW Biostatistics Center](https://biostatcenter.gwu.edu/people/research-faculty/john-m-lachin){target="_blank"}.
+The dataset (in SAS format) can be downloaded from the web of the <a href="https://biostatcenter.gwu.edu/people/research-faculty/john-m-lachin" target="_blank">GW Biostatistics Center</a>.

 You can import the data set into **R** like this